aaronSig/jdot/README.md

 ## Introduction
 J.dot is a json utility library for Scala/Java, which allows for **data-only transformations**.
 All operations are configurable and controlled by simple, easily persisted, data structures.
 J.dot allows you to avoid hard coding transformation logic.
-A common use case for json based applications is turning json content into view-models.
+A common use case for json based applications is translating json content into view-models.
 A common problem is that both content and view-models can change often.
-With J&middot;Dot any changes you need to make can be made in your datastore, avoiding the need to edit code and re-deploy.
+With J.dot, any alerations you need to make to your translation logic can be made in your datastore, avoiding the need to edit code and re-deploy.

+#### J.dot operations
+* Accessing fields of a json document using JPath-strings.
+* Building json documents from JPath-string to value pairs.
+* Creating a json document from another, defined by a set of JPath-string pairs (or a dictionary/map).
+* Attaching (or merging) one json document onto another.
+* Populating a Scala/Java object directly from a json document.
+* Mapping a json document onto a Scala/Java document, using a set of JPath-string pairs.

 #### JPath expressions
 The basic building blocks of these operation are strings (called JPaths) that are used to pull/place values or json elements from/into a document.
 They are one-line expressions, which define a path through a json document, as well as some simple operations such as string format, if-else and number parsing.
 At their most basic they follow javascript dot/square-bracket syntax to access objects, arrays and fields.

-#### JDot Operation classes
+#### J.dot operations
-* **JDotAccessor**: for accessing fields of a json document using JPath strings.
+* Accessing fields of a json document using JPath strings.
-* **JDotBuilder**: for building json documents from JPath string to value pairs.
+* Building json documents from JPath string to value pairs.
-* **JDotTransformer**: for creating a json document from another, defined by a set of JPath string pairs (or a dictionary/map).
+* Creating a json document from another, defined by a set of JPath string pairs (or a dictionary/map).
-* **JDotAttacher**: for attaching (or merging) one json document onto another.
+* Attaching (or merging) one json document onto another.
-* **JDotExtractor**: for populating a Scala/Java object directly from a json document.
+* Populating a Scala/Java object directly from a json document.
-* **JDotMapper**: for mapping a json document onto a Scala/Java document, using a set of JPath string pairs.
+* Mapping a json document onto a Scala/Java document, using a set of JPath string pairs.

 ## Simple Examples
 Use of the library is best describe with some examples.
 These will demonstrate simple usage of the JPath expressions in accessing, building, transforming and attaching.
-The examples will be in Scala (through still relevant for Java users) and all will use the following json:
+The examples will be in Scala (through still relevant for Java users).
+These simple examples will use the following json:

 ```json
 {